James Goodnight: Wealth and philanthropy

 Goodnight has an interest in improving the state of education, particularly elementary and secondary education.
+He has advocated for increased funding for STEM education in the United States to prevent brain-drain and the outsourcing of research and technology jobs to other countries.
 In 1996, Goodnight and his wife, along with his business partner, John Sall and his wife Ginger, founded an independent prep school Cary Academy.
-Both of the Goodnights are also involved in the local Cary, NC, community.
-He owns Prestonwood Country Club and The Umstead Hotel and Spa situated on the edge of the SAS campus.
+He has advocated for restructuring preschool funding in North Carolina to extend access to more children in the state.